-The data and computing needs of major firms are met by on-premises IT infrastructure, but this type of infrastructure is typically beyond of reach for today’s startups and small businesses.
-They can instead use a data centre as a service to meet their IT infrastructure requirements.
+On-premises IT infrastructure typically meets the data and computing needs of major firms, but this type of infrastructure is typically out of reach for today’s startups and small businesses.
+Instead, they can use a data center as a service to meet their IT infrastructure requirements.

 Small but rapidly expanding companies can benefit from lower costs and greater scalability provided by the cloud.
 However, cloud and hybrid cloud infrastructures are often plagued by data availability and security challenges.
-There are a number of data centre providers such as EnerSys Australia offering DCaaS for enterprises in need of speed and adaptability in their IT infrastructure but unable to afford the overhead costs of developing and hosting it on-premises.
+There are a number of data center providers, such as EnerSys Australia, offering DCaaS for enterprises in need of speed and adaptability in their IT infrastructure but unable to afford the overhead costs of developing and hosting it on-premises.

 Companies wishing to free themselves from the burden of owning and maintaining hardware should look into DCaaS as an option.
 Larger enterprises are becoming more interested in DCaaS due to the wide range of options and combinations it may provide.